Saint Louis Gateway Arch

 New CityArchRiver Web Camera Shows Live Construction, Panoramic Gateway Arch Views

-The robotic camera, placed on the roof of the Hyatt Regency St. Louis at The Arch, will offer panoramic views of the Gateway Arch grounds and downtown St. Louis in addition to high-resolution images of different components of the CityArchRiver 2015 project.
+The robotic camera, placed on the roof of the Hyatt Regency St. Louis at The Arch, offer panoramic views of the Gateway Arch grounds and downtown St. Louis in addition to high-resolution images of different components of the CityArchRiver 2015 project.

 Visitors to the project website can view archived progress and time-lapse videos of construction:

-The new robotic camera is added to the other CityArchRiver webcams launched earlier this year that show construction on the Riverfront and Walnut Street Bridge.
+The robotic camera is added to the other CityArchRiver webcams launched earlier this year that show construction on the Riverfront and Walnut Street Bridge.

 St. Louis Gateway Arch Provides Spectacular View of St. Louis City From 360 Feet Above

 ST. LOUIS, MO, (SLFP.com) - The Jefferson National Expansion Memorial Park was established on the banks of the Mississippi River, on December 21, 1935, to commemorate the westward growth of the United States between 1803 and 1890.
 Cost for the $30 million national monument was shared by the federal government and the City of St. Louis.